Learn how to organize your junk drawer effectively without spending extra money by recycling. Create designated spaces to make it functional.

 Organize your junk drawer with recycled boxes!
 An easy way to re-organize a junk drawer without spending any extra money and do some recycling, to boot!

-We used a ruler, a Sharpie, and a utility knife to cut them all down to just below the drawer height to make sure they didn’t catch when opening and closing the drawer, then I set my engineer-minded husband and son to work fitting all the boxes into the drawer.
+We used a ruler.
+With a Sharpie and a utility knife, we cut them all down to just below the drawer height.
+That way, they won’t catch when opening and closing the drawer.
+Then I set my engineer-minded husband and son to work fitting all the boxes into the drawer.

 Ready to get organized?
 Get your free guide of 10 fast and easy ways to get organized for under $10 below, created by a professional organizer (me 😊).